jgkamat/buzzmobile/README.md

 googlemapskey='your_secret_api_key'
 ```

-To use the gps node, you will need to do:
+To use the gps and the lidar nodes, you will need user permissions to directly access the usb ports for gps and lidar.
+For that, do:

 ```bash
 sudo usermod -aG dialout <YOUR USERNAME>